planetarysoftware/ISIS_TC/TC-Charter.md

 ## Section 6.
 ISIS Software Project Operations.

-The TC will establish and maintain a development process for ISIS Software Package's Projects.
+The TC will establish and maintain a development process for the ISIS Project.
 The development process will establish guidelines for how the developers and community will operate.
 It will, for example, establish appropriate timelines for TC review (e.g. agenda items must be published at least a certain number of hours in advance of a TC meeting).

-There will be multiple Projects under the ISIS Software Project organized by modules or subsystems.
+There will be multiple Projects under the ISIS Project organized by modules or subsystems.
 The TC is responsible for organizing the Project structure, including possibly the creation and alignment of sub-Projects.
-Each Project must be within such policies as may be set by the ASC Management Team, have a well-defined scope and must work within that scope.
+Each Project must be within such policies as may be set by the TC, have a well-defined scope and must work within that scope.
 The development process will provide for Projects to follow the lifecycle process as described in the [Project Lifecycle][] document.
 The development process will include a process for the TC to oversee and approve changes